Great Comet of 1811: Allusions in culture

+The comet also acts as a divine source of revival for a dying hero in the Thomas Hardy novel Two on a Tower.

-The Shawnee military leader Tecumseh, whose name was translated as "shooting star", claimed the appearance of the comet as a favorable omen during his mostly unsuccessful efforts that year to bring southern tribes into his pan-Native American alliance.
+Native Americans interpreted the appearance of the comet as a vindication of Shawnee military leader Tecumseh's words: his name was translated as "shooting star", and the comet was seen as an omen during his mostly unsuccessful efforts that year to bring southern tribes into his pan-Native American alliance.